$64.99 - $149.99

 It’s important to speak with your doctor before using CBD and avoid smoking or vaporizing cannabis as your source of CBD.
 Opt for using other forms of CBD instead — such as capsules, oils, tinctures, and edibles.

-In 2015, an animal study was published involving tic rats who were treated with 5 mg/kg CBD for two days.
-After the treatment was finished, researchers measured the inflammatory activity in the mice.
+In 2015, an animal study was published involving rats who were treated with 5 mg/kg CBD for two days.
+After the treatment was finished, researchers measured the inflammatory activity in the animals.
 All inflammatory markers except for IL-10 were substantially reduced — indicating that CBD was able to lower the inflammatory factors driving the symptoms of asthma .

 Asthma caused by allergic reaction involves an increase in specific immune reactive cells (Th2 cytokines) .
 Research shows that CBD specifically targets many of the Th2 cytokines including IL-6, IL-2, TNF-a, IFN-c, IL-6, IL-12, and IL-17 [6, 7].